alphaqu/notalpha-docs/docs/dashloader/cache/dashobject.md

 }
 ```

-Please note this constructor must be public else DashLoader cannot access it.
+Please note that this constructor must be public since otherwise DashLoader cannot access it.

 ## Serialization
-DashLoader uses the Hyphen Serializer because of it's speed and efficiency.
-The documatation for that serializer is available on [docs.notalpha.dev/hyphen](docs.notalpha.dev/hyphen).
+DashLoader uses the Hyphen Serializer for maximum speed and efficiency.
+The documentation for that serializer is available on [docs.notalpha.dev/hyphen](docs.notalpha.dev/hyphen).

-But we will show a simple example here.
+We will show a simple example here:

 ```java hl_lines="7-11"
 @DashObject(Identifier.class)